 Scrooge meets the ghosts of Christmases past, sugar plum fairies dance, and voices lift to sing the Hallelujah chorus in traditional cultural programs for the holidays.

-- Geva Theatre Center from Thanksgiving through Christmas Eve.
+- It's a Rochester family tradition for the holidays.
+The Charles Dickens classic A Christmas Carol is performed onstage at Geva Theatre Center from Thanksgiving through Christmas Eve.
 This two-hour show is recommended for ages 5 and up.